90% OFF

 Not counting trading days correctly

-Requesting more than the maximum payout cap
+Exceeding the payout cap

 Fix: Each payout number has a cap per account size.
 Use the payout calculator to check your exact limit.